 - A glass bottle or a container to store the oat milk

 - First, add rolled oats, salt, and water to a blender.
 Then blend on high for 30-45 seconds.
-Be careful not to over-blend the mixture as over-blending can make the oat milk slimy, which we don’t want.
+Be careful not to over-blend the mixture as over-blending can make the oat milk slimy and gooey, which we don’t want.
 If you need to blend more, wait a minute or two to pulse for another round so as not to heat the milk with the power of the blender.
-Because sometimes heating the oat milk can turn it slimy.
+Because sometimes heating the oat milk can make it slimy.

 2. Next, pour the blended mixture into a large bowl through a fine-mesh strainer, cheesecloth, or both to remove the excess pulp.
 If necessary, you can double strain to make sure all the residue is removed.
 Also, you don’t want to over-squeeze the oat milk while passing through the cheesecloth as this may squeeze out more oat residues.

 3. Finally, transfer the oat milk to a container or a glass bottle with a tight-fitting lid and store it in the fridge for up to a week.
-The oat milk will separate in the fridge, so make sure to shake it well before each use.
+The oat milk will separate in the refrigerator, so make sure to shake it well before every use.

 - Use rolled oats, not steel-cut oats or instant oats.
-Rolled oats are the best option because they are easier to blend and result in a creamier texture.
+Rolled oats are the best option because they are easier to blend and have a creamier texture.

 - Customize the taste of your oat milk by adding flavorings such as vanilla extract, dates, sugar, honey, cocoa powder, or cinnamon.
-You can add these flavors while blending along with other ingredients.
+You can add these flavors while blending.

 - Use the leftover oat pulp in recipes such as oatmeal, smoothies, or baked goods.

-- Add all the ingredients to a high-speed blender and blend on high for 30-45 seconds.
+- Add all the ingredients to a blender and blend on high for 30-45 seconds.

 - Strain the mixture through a fine-mesh strainer and cheesecloth to remove the excess residue.
 If necessary, do a double strain.